Whiphid

 Biology: The Whiphid were a large, quite unique beastly species, hailing from the frigid world of Toola.
 They were cover in thick brown or black fur, aside from their face, although this fur varied in length, especially on the chest and stomach area.
 They had what appeared to be furry, cloven hooves for feet, although some depictions show them with more reptilian-looking feet and three toes with massive toe-nails.
 It is possible that there are more than one subspecies with varying differentiations in biology, although more than likely the version with the three-pronged feet was some sort of artistic liberty.

+The one time the Whiphid would gather with others of their kind was if they came across one of the few hot springs that dotted Toola’s surface.
+These were the only semi-organized gathering spots for the Whiphid, and they would sometimes meet at these springs to collaborate and create a massive, temporary hunting party.
+This is when they would recount their stories and learn about what else had happened around the planet, as well as what was going on in the outside galaxy, if anyone had even made contact with any offworlders.
 There was rarely infighting among the Whiphid, and they generally did not believe in any violence against each other whatsoever.
-They believed a that if a tribe initiated aggression towards another, it would bring the entire tribe bad luck and curses until they either all died or disbanded.
+Instead they believed that if a tribe initiated aggression towards another, it would bring the entire tribe bad luck and curses until they either all died or disbanded.
 They also believed that the more hunters there were, regardless of tribe, the better off they were as a species, so it would be reckless to take the life of another hunter.
 If a young Whiphid was demonstrating cruel of violent behavior, the Spearmaster would take them on a long hunting journey to learn about patience, among other things, and amend the errors of their ways.
-If the young continues to rebel or deliberately chose not to learn, they would simply not return back to the village with the Spearmaster.
+If the young continued to rebel or deliberately chose not to learn during this trek, they would simply not return back to the village with the Spearmaster.

-The Whiphid were surprisingly widespread throughout the galaxy, despite not developing any space fairing vessels of their own.
+Whiphid were surprisingly widespread throughout the galaxy, despite not developing any space fairing vessels of their own.
 Some left with explorers, others were hired by mercenaries or recruited by the Jedi, and some were even forced offworld by slavers.
-They were not ever officially a part of any galactic government, and did not really interact with either the CIS or the Galactic Republic (aside from the handful of Whiphid Jedi).
-They did, however, tend to gravitate towards the Empire.
-And many Imperial officials and officers employed rugged Whiphid bodyguards.
-They had no qualms about the Empire’s actions, and were generally welcomed into their ranks because of their expert close combat prowess and survival skills.
+They were not ever officially a part of any galactic government, and did not really interact with either the Separatists or the Galactic Republic (aside from the handful of Whiphid Jedi).
+They did, however, tend to gravitate towards the Galactic Empire for whatever reason.
+And many Imperial officials and officers employed rugged Whiphid as their bodyguards.
+These Whiphid seemingly had no qualms about the government’s actions against others, nor their usual xenophobic nature, and were generally welcomed into the Empire’s ranks in a limited capacity due to their expert close combat prowess and survival skills.
+There was also one notably large, joint community of Whiphid and Aqualish running a thriving trade and market settlement on the planet Gertafuu VI, but no one knows exactly when and how they got there, nor why the community existed of solely of those two species.
+They could similarly be found on worlds like Coruscant and Tatooine, working for crime bosses, and even the Hutt Cartel.
+This was far less common than the Imperial Whiphid, but they were still some of the scariest mercenaries you could possibly have tracking you.

-Additional Images:
+Reference Images:

 Leave a comment